Templarian/nfc-terminal/docs/holotape.md

 | Vallejo Satin Varnish | Any Satin Varnish |
 | Vallejo Airbrush Thinner | Water |

 > Note: Do not forget to thin the Satin Varnish with thinner for an even coat.
-Or paint it on.
+Or paint it on with a brush.

 ### Main Body